flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 Application using audio plugins
 -------------------------------

-Your app support audio plugins?
+Your appication supports audio plugins?

 Add the extension points for plugins.
 Below is an example for LV2 plugins: